 Fire safety is taken very seriously in the Student Housing and Dining Services residential facilities and residents are expected to adhere to all regulations.
 For safety reasons, the UC Davis Fire Department has imposed restrictions on furnishings and some electrical equipment.
 Hallways and walkways, as well as building entrance and exit areas, need to be clear at all times.
 No items should be stored in these areas at any time.
 This includes, but is not limited to, bicycles and trash.
 It is also prohibited for students to store gasoline or other flammable liquids in any living units.
 No person may use or store fireworks or firecrackers in residence halls or on campus.
 Additional policies and restrictions are listed below.

 General Fire Safety for Student Housing and Dining Services Residents

 - Reporting Fires Fires in Student Housing and Dining Services facilities can be reported by calling 911 from any landline or cellular phone, or by notifying the Community Assistant in the housing unit. - In the event of a fire or when a fire alarm has sounded, everyone, including students, their guests, and University employees, must evacuate the building. - Electrical Safety Modifications to or changes in electrical wiring are prohibited as are splices, octopuses, or modification devices used to add plugs.
 Only UL approved, grounded power strips with fuses may be used. - False Alarm Residents may not intentionally or recklessly activate an alarm in a non-emergency situation. - Fire Causing, attempting to cause, or contributing to the continuation of a fire is prohibited. - Flammable Liquids Flammable liquids and other hazardous materials may not be stored or used in Student Housing buildings.
 This includes, but is not limited to, gasoline and lighter fluid. - Room Decorations Large wall hangings such as tapestries and large posters must be treated with flame retardant.
 Exterior room doors may not be more than 33% covered.
 Student Housing and Dining Services reserves the right to adjust this percentage and will notify residents if any change is made.
 Paper or plastic may not be used to cover any light or fixture.
 Lighting fixtures, including holiday lights, may not be hung on any surface outside rooms or suites including windows or doors. - Tampering Tampering with fire suppression equipment, including but not limited to fire extinguishers, smoke detectors, fire alarm pull stations, automatic door closers, and sprinklers, is prohibited.
-Tampering includes covering smoke detectors, hanging items from sprinklers or sprinkler pipes, or otherwise disabling fire suppression equipment. - If they have not already responded to the fire, the UC Davis Fire Department, at (530) 752-1236, should be notified whenever a fire has occurred at any campus residential facility, including campus residential facilities managed by Student Housing and Dining Services.
+Tampering includes covering smoke detectors, hanging items from sprinklers or sprinkler pipes, or otherwise disabling fire suppression equipment.

+• If they have not already responded to the fire, the UC Davis Fire Department, at (530) 752-1236, should be notified whenever a fire has occurred at any campus residential facilities managed by Student Housing and Dining Services.
 The Fire Department will notify the Campus Fire Marshal, Timothy Annis, or one his deputies.
 At the Fire Marshal's discretion, the campus Safety Services Office may be notified as well.

-The Colleges at La Rue, The Atriums, La Rue Park Group Living Communities, and Russell Park
+The Colleges at La Rue, Atriums at La Rue Park, La Rue Park Living Groups, and Russell Park

-Fire Prevention Services conducts semi-annual fire inspections of the common areas of The Colleges at La Rue, The Atriums, the La Rue Park Group Living Communities, and Russell Park.
-Fire Prevention Services also conducts semiannual inspections of each apartment in the La Rue Park Group Living Communities as well as fire code enforcement inspections in any area upon request.
-In cooperation with Tandem Properties staff, Fire Prevention Services conducted a virtual, online fire safety orientation presentation, which included evacuation procedures, for the residents of the La Rue Park Group Living Communities on September 23, 2020.
-Residents who were not able to attend the live session had access to a recording of the presentation and were required to complete a quiz to show that they received and understood the covered material.
+Fire Prevention Services conducts semi-annual fire inspections of the common areas of The Colleges at La Rue, Atriums at La Rue Park, La Rue Park Living Groups, and Russell Park.
+Fire Prevention Services also conducts semi-annual inspections of each apartment in the La Rue Park Living Groups as well as fire code enforcement inspections in any area upon request.